Khaled Abdelaziz

 - Promote poultry gut health and immune system development and function.

-- Prevent or reduce intestinal colonization of chickens by bacterial pathogens of food safety concern, including Campylobacter jejuni, Listeria monocytogenes, and Salmonella sp.
+- Prevent or reduce intestinal colonization of chickens by bacterial pathogens of food

-The outcomes of this research will promote the USA’agri-food brand through production of safe, sustainable, socially responsible, and high-quality poultry products.
+The outcomes of this research will promote the USA’agri-food brand through the production of safe, sustainable, socially responsible, and high-quality poultry products.
 This research will lessen the impact of the future significant reduction of the use of antibiotics in poultry production, mitigating against the emergence of AMR, responsible for 700,000 annual deaths globally and thereby enhancing consumer confidence in USA poultry products.

-Another area of research in my laboratory is to develop Microbial Ecosystem Therapeutics (microbial consortia) for use in treatment of human campylobacteriosis.
+Another area of research in my laboratory is to develop Microbial Ecosystem Therapeutics (microbial consortia) for use in the treatment of human campylobacteriosis.

 Lab Members